developerVilchez/javaScript/README.md

 ### Print function

-using console.log, like the example above.
+using console.log, like the example above, only displays a value. good to test code, get feedback and debugging purposes.
+`console.log` to test your code in the JavaScript console, just that.

 ### Return function